Find out more about the 4 core categories of regrets based on the work of Daniel Pink and how it can help you!

 The study indicates that people of all backgrounds and nationalities appear to have the same four categories of regrets.

-These core regrets can therefore help us to clarify what we should focus on.
+The 4 categories of regrets can therefore help us to clarify what we should focus on.

 Foundation Regrets

-These regrets come from small choices that we make early in life that accumulate and lead to negative consequences later in life.
+These regrets come from small choices that we make early in life and that then accumulate and lead to negative consequences later in life.
 Examples include: Not eating right; not exercising enough; bad habits; addictions; wasting time on social media; not applying ourselves at work or in the classroom.

 If only I’d done the work!”